shrawanisingh/python-restapi-k8s-mysql/README.md

-# Deploying a Flask API and MySQL server on Kubernetes
+# Developing a Flask API and MySQL server and deploy on Kubernetes

 This repo contains code that
 1) Develop and deploy a Flask API to add, delete and modify users in the MySQL database on a Kubernetes cluster